railsuser2014/openobject-doc-book-en/source/book/3/3_9/index.rst

  *Accounts must be configured to meet your company's needs.
  This chapter explains how to modify your chart of accounts, journals, access rights, initial account balances, and default values for the initial configuration of your Open ERP accounts.*

-Assuming, always, that it calculates accurately, the best accounting software would be marked out by its usability and simplicity of data entry, and flexibility in configuring its different components.
+Assuming always that it calculates accurately, the best accounting software would be marked out by its usability and simplicity of data entry, and flexibility in configuring its different components.
 These would let you modify the accounting module easily to meet your own needs so that you can optimize it for the way you want to use it.